serverless/serverless/docs/developing-plugins/building-provider-integrations.md

 infrastructure.

 Let's take a closer look at each lifecycle event to understand what its purpose is and what it should be used for.

+#### `deploy:cleanup`

+Remove the `.serverless` directory which stores all the artifacts which were previously deployed to make sure that the new artifacts can be stored in the `.serverless` directory and won't conflict with the old ones.

 #### `deploy:initialize`